5 reasons to scuba dive in Antarctica

 Polar diving in Antarctica

-Your voyage will start with a check dive, so everyone taking part can get used to the cold water – temperatures can be as chilly as -1˚C/30˚F – and try out their equipment and the number of weights they need.
+Your voyage will start with a check dive, so everyone taking part can get used to the cold water – temperatures can be as chilly as -2˚C/30˚F – and try out their equipment and the number of weights they need.

-Your guides will aim to take you out in the water between one to two times a day, typically once in the morning and once in the afternoon.
+Should conditions and location of the ship allow, your dive guides will aim to take you out in the water between one to two times a day, typically once in the morning and once in the afternoon.
 Before each dive, you'll have a briefing about the site location, weather and ice conditions, and the procedure.

 The dives will be done on a 'buddy system' basis.
-For safety, your guide will stay on the surface and they’ll check you “out” and "in" after each session.
+For safety, your dive guide will stay on the surface and they’ll check you “out” and "in" after each session.

 What you'll see while diving in Antarctica